Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • Remember that giving a child a bottle of sweetened liquid many times a day, and especially at naptime or nighttime, can cause harm to your child's teeth.

 As soon as your baby's first teeth appear, usually around age six months, they are susceptible to decay.
-Early childhood caries occurs when sugary liquids pool around an infant's or toddler's teeth and gums for long periods.
+Early childhood caries,formerly called nursing bottle caries, baby bottle syndrome or baby bottle tooth decay, occurs when sugary liquids pool around an infant's or toddler's teeth and gums for long periods.
 Bacteria use the sugar to produce acids that cause decay.
-When babies are given a bottle of milk, formula or juice at bedtime, that's when trouble can start.
-Over time, even babies can develop cavities and painful toothaches.
+When babies are given a bottle of milk, formula or juice at bedtime as a sleep aid, that's when trouble can start.
+Over time, this can lead to cavities and painful toothaches.

 By spending a few minutes each day to care for your baby's teeth, you can help ensure a healthy start for your baby's oral health and smile